kubernetes-retired/service-catalog/docs/migration-apiserver-to-crds.md

   ./service-catalog migration --action undeploy-blocker --service-catalog-namespace=default
   ```

->**CAUTION:** You can safely remove the migration job PVC, which contains data about your Service Catalog resources only when the migration end up successfully.
+>**CAUTION:** You can safely remove the migration job PVC that contains data about your Service Catalog resources only when the migration ends up successfully.

 In order to make an successful migration, the Service Catalog resources can't be in the unfinished or deleted state.
 Otherwise our upgrade job can fail.

-To check if your cluster is ready to migration, use the sanity check [script](https://github.com/kubernetes-sigs/service-catalog/blob/master/contrib/hack/migration-check.sh).
+To check if your cluster is ready for migration, use the sanity check [script](https://github.com/kubernetes-sigs/service-catalog/blob/master/contrib/hack/migration-check.sh).

 ## Cleanup